andyholst/architecture-styles-patterns/README.md

 The styles, tactics and patterns and design patterns you should understand to work as a solution architect aka software architect.

-The styles, tactics and patterns and design patterns that have been exemplified (resolved todos), can been viewed as a code model and some form of model expressing the design model or the domain model.
+The styles, tactics and patterns and design patterns that have been exemplified (resolved todo), can been viewed as a code model and some form of model expressing the design model or the domain model.

-The examples exmplified will reflect the styles, tactics and patterns, both architectural pattern and design patterns, you can view the uml diagrams of the implementations.
+The examples exemplified will reflect the styles, tactics and patterns, both architectural pattern and design patterns, you can view the uml diagrams of the implementations.
 There will be architecture-evident-coding to express the styles in the code.